fritzel56/hot-potatoes/README.md

 ### Scheduling
 Cloud Scheduler was used to kick off the job.
 It uses an HTTP target which is then used as the trigger for the Cloud Function.
 ### Emailing
+In this example, I chose to use Mailjet.
+Mostly I was interested in seeing how working with a third pary mail service would work.
+No specific reason for choosing Mailjet other than that they have an always free tier.

 ## Visual How To With Inline text

 This section aims to walk someone who has a google project but is unfamiliar with the google cloud environment through getting this project up and running.

 ### Cloud Functions